 - Get ready to get ready in the morning.
 Create a launch pad so that everything is near the door.
 Figure out what kind of alarm truly gets you out of bed.
-Some people have even put it in the hallway outside of their bedroom.
 With a coach you can streamline your morning rituals and maintain accountability.

 - Once at work, break each project into small pieces.
-Use time lines with step by step "due dates" and reward yourself with each accomplishment.
-There are some very useful APPS that can help you both on a personal level such as Todoist and Wunderlist , or a project management level like Asana , Basecamp , Getflow , and Teamwork .
-These are just a few, but they show you what is possible.
+Use timelines with step by step "due dates" and reward yourself with each accomplishment.
+There are some very useful APPS that can help you stay on track.

-- Schedule meetings with YOURSELF into your calendar so that you are guaranteed uninterrupted work time.
+- Schedule meetings with YOURSELF in your calendar so that you are guaranteed uninterrupted work time.

 - Ask your boss to help you prioritize the most important projects.
 This is really important when you start to get overwhelmed.